Apply to join the ENABLE-2 consortium

 - E. coli, K. pneumoniae, P. aeruginosa, A. baumannii, S. aureus, E. faecium

-- specific antibacterial activities (activities not due to broad cytotoxicity)
+- evidence that antibacterial activities are specific (activity not due to broad cytotoxicity, e.g., detergents)

 Potential for optimization